 Would you like to earn more interest on your savings?
 Need a place to stash your cash and ride out the storm?
 Consider about adding a money market account to your portfolio.

 Money market accounts typically earn a higher rate than traditional savings accounts.
 They also offer capabilities similar to a checking account which make them even more attractive.

-These days, rates on traditional savings accounts aren’t making anyone rich.
-However, MMA rates are often over 1.50% APY with some earning close to 2.00% APY.
+Although rates have dropped due to the current conditions, they are still a good spot to store savings for short-term and medium-range goals.
+Currently, you’ll find many MMA rates over 0.50% APY with some earning over 1.00% APY.
 That makes a money market account a great spot to store your emergency fund, vacation savings, or money to meet other savings goals.